patchew-project/qemu/docs/devel/build-system.rst

  - Add a Meson build option to meson_options.txt.

- - Add support to the command line arg parser to handle any new `--enable-XXX`/`--disable-XXX` flags required by the feature.

- - Add information to the help output message to report on the new feature flag.

  - Add code to perform the actual feature check.

  - Add code to include the feature status in `config-host.h`